rian-dolphin/dictate/README.md

 - cuBLAS
 - cuDNN 9.x
 - In case you get this error: `OSError: PortAudio library not found` run `sudo apt install libportaudio2`
-- [Ollama](https://ollama.com) for AI command mode (with multimodal models for screenshot support)
+- [Ollama](https://ollama.com) for AI command mode

 #### Setting up Ollama
 1. Install Ollama by following the instructions at [ollama.com](https://ollama.com)
-2. Pull a model that supports both text and images for best results:
+2. Pull a model for text processing:
    ```bash
    ollama pull gemma3:27b  # Great model which can run on RTX 3090 or similar
    ```